 Urban planning and development are crucial aspects of creating sustainable, functional, and aesthetically pleasing cities.
 Within this process, architects play a vital role in shaping the urban landscape by designing buildings and structures that harmonize with the surrounding environment while meeting the needs of the community.
-This article explores the techniques and best practices employed by architects in urban planning and development.
+This article explores the techniques and best practices employed by architects in urban planning and development, and highlights some of the essential tools they use.

 Understanding the Role of Architects